 Please make sure you have the correct level by using our online guidelines.

 “ This is a fantastic course, it moves at pace and Veronica is very engaging.
 I wouldn't hesitate to recommend the course to prospective students. ”

-If you wish to join Module Two of the Italian short course (in January), you must have completed Module One or be familiar with the content taught in Module One, specified in the What will I learn? section.
+If you wish to join part 2 of the Italian Beginners course, you must have completed part 1 or be familiar with the content taught in part 1, specified in the What will I learn? section.